Devon Anne Sherwood, B.S., Pharm.D., BCPP

 Dr. Sherwood earned her B.S. and Pharm.D. degrees at the University of Connecticut.
 She completed her residency in psychiatric pharmacy practice and psychopharmacology at Nova Southeastern University and South Florida State Hospital, and in 2007 was named the Resident of the Year by the South Florida Society of Health System Pharmacists.
 She is also a Board Certified Psychiatric Pharmacist.

-She comes to UNE after serving as Assistant Professor for the Gregory School of Pharmacy at Palm Beach Atlantic University and Clinical Specialist in Psychiatric Pharmacy at the Center for Behavioral Health at Memorial Regional Hospital.
+She joined UNE in 2011 after serving as Assistant Professor for the Gregory School of Pharmacy at Palm Beach Atlantic University and Clinical Specialist in Psychiatric Pharmacy at the Center for Behavioral Health at Memorial Regional Hospital.
 Though she was involved in several courses, her primary focus remains the same in coordinating and instructing psychiatry and neurology in therapeutics, and precepting students in psychiatry and ambulatory care in psychiatric pharmacy.

 Prior to becoming a full time professor, she served as both a Clinical Pharmacist in Internal Medicine and Clinical Specialist in Psychiatric Pharmacy at Memorial Regional Hospital in Hollywood, Florida.
 Her position required monitoring psychiatric patients in the psychiatric emergency department, child and adolescent unit, detoxification unit, and adult units which included a specialized thought disorder unit and geriatric care.
 She also provided consultations for the entire Memorial Healthcare System of hospitals involving psychopharmacology.
 During her time there, she precepted several residents for the hospital and students in psychiatric pharmacy for Mercer University, Florida A&M University, and Nova Southeastern University.
 She also taught as an adjunct professor coordinating pharmacology for the School of Nursing at Broward College.
 In addition, she instructed for various courses at the College of Pharmacy and for the Center of Psychological Studies at Nova Southeastern University.

-Dr. Sherwood is very happy to be part of the College of Pharmacy at UNE and living in Maine.
-She enjoys the seasonal activities available in the Portland area and when time permits, you will likely find her at the beach with her family, kayaking, mountain climbing, or skiing.
+Dr. Sherwood is very happy to be part of the School of Pharmacy at UNE and enjoying the seasons in Maine.
+She enjoys the activities available in the Portland area and when time permits, you will likely find her at the beach with her family, kayaking, mountain climbing, or skiing.